harrisonlab/sclerotinia_sclerotiorum/README.md

-# Sclerotinia_species
+# Sclerotinia_species assemblies:
-Commands used for the analysis of Sclerotinia spp. genomes Genomes assembled are:
+Commands used for the analysis of Sclerotinia spp. genomes.

+Genomes assembled are:
 ```bash
 Sclerotinia sclerotiorum P7